Updated April 2026

 Parts and repair standards

-Check whether the policy explicitly guarantees manufacturer-approved (OEM) parts and approved repairers, or whether it allows "equivalent" or "suitable" alternatives.
+Check whether the policy explicitly guarantees manufacturer-approved (OEM) parts and authorised repairers, or whether it permits "equivalent" or "suitable" alternatives.

 Usage and storage conditions

 Many prestige policies include specific conditions about how and where the vehicle must be stored, driven and maintained.
-Non-compliance can affect claim outcomes.
+Not complying with these conditions can affect claim outcomes.

 Excess structure

-Prestige policies often have multiple excess tiers - standard, age-related, windscreen and track day.
+Prestige policies often have multiple excess tiers covering standard, age-related, windscreen and track day situations.
 Understand all applicable excesses before committing.

 Prestige Car Insurance FAQs

-Answers to common questions NZ prestige vehicle owners ask when comparing cover.
+Answers to common questions Australian prestige vehicle owners ask when comparing cover.

 What counts as a luxury or prestige car for insurance purposes?